AidaTheShip/cyr-wheel/README.md

 We will use Mujuco to model the dynamics of the wheel in python.
 Then we use stable baselines to provide and set up a stable reinforcement learning algorithm.

 ## Mujuco
+Make sure that you install Mujuco: pip install mujoco Note that everything in Mujuco is in cartesian coordinates.

 Mujuco uses XML files.
 What are XML files?
 XML files lets you define and store data in a shareable manner.
 It provides rules to define any data.
 It cannot perform its own computing operations but it can be implemented for structured data managemnet.